EiffelWebFramework/ewf_examples/workbook/basics/basics.md

 Our **SERVICE_TEMPLATE** class inherit from _WSF_DEFAULT_SERVICE_ class, which also inherit from others, let’s describe them in a few words.

-**WS_LAUNCHABLE_SERVICE** inherit from **WS_SERVICE** class, which is the low level entry point in EWF handling each incoming request, and from which one we have access to the query and form parameters, input data, headers, etc ( everything from an HTTP request ).
+**WS_LAUNCHABLE_SERVICE** inherit from **WS_SERVICE** class, which is the low level entry point in EWF, handling each incoming request, and from which one we have access to the query and form parameters, input data, headers, etc ( everything from an HTTP request ).
 So it allow us to launch our application using different kind of connectors.
 Below a BON diagram showing the different kind of connectors.

 So a basic EWF service inherit from **WSF_DEFAULT_SERVICE** (there are other options see [?]).
-And then you just need to implement the *execute feature*, get data from the request *req* and write the response in *res*.
+And then you just need to implement the **execute** feature, get data from the request *req* and write the response in *res*.

 <a name="text"/>
 ## A simple Service to Generate Plain Text.